hydrobricks/hydrobricks-doc/doc/examples.rst

 ----------------------------
 If the computer deos not yet have Hydrobricks installed we can make it run with the following steps in the Anaconda prompt:

 - We create a new environment in which we install all the dependencies needed to run Hydrobricks.
-Pay attention to using an older version of Python to ensure package compatibility:
+Pay attention to using an older version of Python (e.g. Python v3.11) to ensure package compatibility:

 .. code-block:: console